Home

 Around 1897, Otto's parents, Christian and Katie Bauer, were living at 217 West Kinney Street in Newark.
 Christian was still working as a hatter when he became ill with kidney disease and died in St. Michael's Hospital on May 25, 1897, at the age of 62.
 He was buried in Woodland Cemetery.
 Katie was 67 at the time.
 She moved in with her sons, 39-year-old Otto and 26-year-old George, at 76 17th Avenue in Newark.
 In the 40 years that Katie had lived in America, she was unable to speak English, according to the 1900 Federal Census.
 In 1901, Katie had moved to 39 Blum Street in Newark, where she died on April 7, 1901 of heart disease.
 She was buried with Christian at Woodland Cemetery, although it appears that Christian was initially buried elsewhere until his remains were moved to be with Katie.

-Gussie and Henry had a daughter, Thelma Wassmer, born June 23, 1915.
+Gussie and Henry had a daughter, Thelma A. Henrietta Wassmer, born June 23, 1915.
 By then they lived at 430 South 17th Street, in Newark.
 Henry was a foreman and supervisor at the Newark Embroidery Works, where he worked for 53 years before retiring in 1957.
 He was 5 feet 4 inches tall and weighed 150 pounds, with blue eyes and a light complexion.
 He also had several tattoos on his arms.
 By 1920, the family was living at 426 South 15th Street in Newark.

 In 1964, Gussie and Henry moved to 111 Hillside Avenue in Berkeley Heights, a town about 15 miles west of Newark, where Thelma and John also lived.
 Gussie died in Berkeley Heights on February 21, 1965, at the age of 79.
 Henry followed two months later, on April 26, 1965.
-They are buried together at Restland Memorial Park in East Hanover, NJ.
+They are buried together at Restland Memorial Park in East Hanover, New Jersey.

 In that same year, Thelma started working as a cashier in the cafeteria of the Governor Livingston Regional High School in Berkeley Heights.
 She worked there for 15 years before retiring in 1980.
 On June 21, 1989, John died.
 Thelma died a year later, on October 5, 1990.
 They were buried with Gussie and Henry at Restland Memorial Park.